ScienceZoneUK/science-zone-uk/python_pit/wk03/more_lists.md

 A list is a collection of items, like a shopping list or a list of your friends’ names.
 You can store numbers, words, or a mix of both in a list.

+To create a list in Python, place elements inside square brackets.
+Each item is separated by commas.
+An empty list is simply a pair of empty brackets.

+Computer languages deal with numbers.
+When you want to use words, you’ll need to create a list of strings.
+Strings are a collection of characters.
+To make a list composed of strings, you place each of them inside quotation marks.

+In Python, a string of characters is encoded.
+This conversion process happens with the use of Python Unicode, which covers every character found in languages around the world!

+A list can contain any object or even another list (called a sublist).
+Lists that contain sublists are known as nested lists.
+Elements in a list are numbered 0 (first element) to -1 (last item).

 ### Example:
 ```python
 # A list of numbers